Please be aware of the developing situation regarding the Coronavirus.

 St. Joseph, Protector of Holy Church – Pray for us

-Private Masses will continue to be offered and several parishes in the Diocese live-stream them.
+Masses will continue to be offered and several parishes in the Diocese as well as ours live-stream them.
 The full list can be found on the Diocesan website www.rcdhn.org.uk .
 Alternatively, you can view Masses from all over the country though Church Services TV.
 Each day, Vatican News live-streams Pope Francis’ 6am (GMT) Masses at Casa Santa Marta everyday on Facebook and YouTube.
 The Shrine of Our Lady of Walsingham live-streams their 12 noon Mass.
 The Dominican friars of GodzDogz at Blackfriars, Oxford are streaming Mass every day at 7.30am and on Saturdays at 8.30am on their YouTube Channel.

 Prayers for when Mass cannot be celebrated publicly, prepared by the Bishops’ Conference.
 Act of Spiritual Communion: My Jesus, I believe that you are present in this Holy Sacrament of the altar.
 I love you above all things and I passionately desire to receive you into my soul.
 Since I cannot now receive you sacramentally, come spiritually into my soul so that I may unite myself wholly to you now and forever.
 Amen